suthaharan/gulp/README.md

 ** Note: Had issues with gulp, gulp-cli not being recognized globally.
 Had to install these packages globally in order to execute this command.

 You can now find script.js file under js/ folder.

+## STEP 4
+Setting up multiple tasks, streamline and live reload changes

+Tasks have to be watched in parallel or in sync with recent addition to Gulp changes

+$ gulp

+Gulp will continue to watch for any changes in jsSources folder and if any files in it are modified and saved, then it gets automatically saved under js/ folder